 Such factors are difficult to predict and in many cases may be beyond the control of Diamondback and QEP.
-Diamondback's and QEP's forwardlooking statements are based on assumptions that Diamondback and QEP, respectively, believe to be reasonable but that may not prove to be accurate.
-Consequently, all of the forward-looking statements Diamondback and QEP make in this proxy statement/prospectus are qualified by the information contained or incorporated by reference herein, including the information contained under this heading and the information detailed in Diamondback's Annual Report on Form 10-K for the fiscal year ended December 31, 2019, Quarterly Reports on Form 10-Q for the quarterly periods ended March 31, 2020, June 30, 2020 and September 30, 2020, Current Reports on Form 8-K and other filings Diamondback makes with the SEC, which are incorporated herein by reference, and in QEP's Annual Report on Form 10-K for the fiscal year ended December 31, 2019, Quarterly Reports on Form 8-K and other filings QEP makes with the sec, which are incorporated herein by reference.
-For additional information, see the sections entitled "Risk Factors," "Where You Can Find More Information Incorporated by Reference" beginning on pages 35 and 179, respectively.
+Diamondback's and QEP's forward-looking statements are based on assumptions that Diamondback and QEP, respectively, believe to be reasonable but that may not prove to be accurate.
+Consequently, all of the forward-looking statements Diamondback and QEP make in this proxy statement/prospectus are qualified by the information contained or incorporated by reference herein, including the information contained under this heading and the information detailed in Diamondback's Annual Report on Form 10-K for the fiscal year ended December 31, 2019, Quarterly Reports on Form 10-Q for the quarterly periods ended March 31, 2020, June 30, 2020 and September 30, 2020, Current Reports on Form 8-K and other filings Diamondback makes with the SEC, which are incorporated herein by reference, and in QEP's Annual Report on Form 10-K for the fiscal year ended December 31, 2019, Quarterly Reports on Form 10-Q for the quarterly periods ended March 31, 2020, June 30, 2020 and September 30, 2020, Current Reports on Form 8-K and other filings QEP makes with the SEC, which are incorporated herein by reference.
+For additional information, see the sections entitled "Risk Factors," "Where You Can Find More Information Incorporated by Reference" beginning on pages 35 and 180, respectively.